rcrowther/need/README.rst

 which will do me fine (it's responsive, too), but if you are the kind who freaks if it's not Bootstrap, time to flex your creativity.

-Usually, at this point, to fill out a Django form, you would fill out,:
+Usually, at this point, to fill out a Django form, you would,:

     # 1. maybe do some pre-validation before we look in the index
     # 2. Get some results